 The Postsecondary Educational Opportunities Guide is designed to help you and your family explore the different opportunities and learning environments after leaving high school.

-Information from the University of Illinois at Chicago, Division of Specialized Care for Children on Transition
+Information from the University of Illinois at Chicago, Division of Specialized Care for Children (DSCC) on Transition

 Got Transition?
 National Health Care Transition Center Website